Local history for schools

-To assist teachers with meeting outcomes in the primary history curriculum, the My Learning Journal has been developed, and is available for loan on USB.
+To assist teachers with meeting outcomes in the primary history curriculum the Local History staff have developed the resource My Learning Journal which is available for loan on USB.
 This is relevant for years two to five, and topics covered include:

 - Who lived here first and how do we know?

 - Which environmental features have been lost and which have been retained?

 - What contribution has been made by different groups and individuals in the community?